 Inter-annual accumulated figures due to a good level of activity in January 2017 are up across all areas including number of new loans which total for the year at a 6.8% increase as compared with the first two months of 2016.

 In total in February 24,342 new loans were registered at land registry.

-In terms of new mortgages signed at the Notary offices the picture tells a similar story but showed a small increase on lending numbers for the purpose of buying a home up 2.5% on the same month of the previous year.
+In terms of new loans signed at the Notary offices the picture tells a similar story but showed a small increase on lending numbers for the purpose of buying a home up 2.5% on the same month of the previous year.
 The average loan size also showed a marginal increase and was reported to be higher at € 125.445 in comparison to the level reported by land registry of loans not only signed but registered within the month.

 Loans for construction increased by 3.5% according to the Notaries but at 355 new operations the numbers remain small.
-The percentage growth however was a year on year increase of 22.7% for the average loan size and 34.8% increase on numbers of construction lending granted.
+The percentage growth however was a year on year increase of 22.7% for the average mortgage size and 34.8% increase on numbers of construction lending granted.

 The amount of houses bought via finance made up 42.8% of all purchases and the average loan to value was 77.4%.

 House sales themselves were up by 1.2% compared to February of 2016 but down 7.4% when compared to the preceding month.
 This is a normal trend where more homes sell in January than February so should not cause too much alarm at a slowdown on house sales at this point.
 Pressures from outside Spain like Brexit may however start to dampen the market in the coming months as a level of uncertainty remains.